-1958: Rick Nelson started a two week run at #1 on the Billboard pop chart with his self-titled debut album, Ricky.
+1958: Rick Nelson started two weeks at #1 on the Billboard pop chart with his self-titled debut album, Ricky.

 1964: Meet the Beatles!, the second American Beatles album and first to be released by Capitol Records, was released in both mono and stereo.